joubin-Zahiri/Developer-Salary-Prediction/README.md

 ## 📊 Dataset Overview

-After cleaning and preprocessing, we kept U.S.-based developers with valid salary data.
+After cleaning and preprocessing, I kept U.S.-based developers with valid salary data.
 Below are the final variables used for modeling:

 | Variable              | Description                                         | Type        |
 |----------------------|-----------------------------------------------------|-------------|